ljm9748/Algorithm_ProblemSolving/README.md

 # Algorithm and Problem Solving
-## this is repository for SSAFY APS
+## this is repository for APS study